Author: Jack’s Gems/ Jack W

 How and Where to Find Gold By State

-Gold in Australia can be found in many ways, panning, sluicing, using a high-banker, metal detector, trommel and some other ways, But NO DREDGING or removal of land with motorized/ mechanical equipment!
+Gold in Australia can be found in many ways, panning, sluicing, metal detector, trommel and some other ways, But NO DREDGING or removal of land with motorized/ mechanical equipment, only hand operated equipment in some states and no hi-banking in NSW and QLD!
 So only shovelling is allowed.
 The government made dredging illegal because they sucked up native animals and plants, made banks collapse and wrecked the environment.
 However, the prospecting laws in Australia are a bit strange… Some laws apply in some states but not in others, and some laws aren’t even clear!
 Be sure to read up and know them before going prospecting!

 Gold Locations By State: